Studying at the Department of Civil and Environmental Engineering

 • Passed examinations cannot be retaken.
 Technical examinations (Fachprüfungen) not passed during the first attempt can be retaken twice.
 Study examinations (Studienleistungen) that are assessed as “insufficient” (grade 5.0) or are considered “not passed” can be retaken indefinitely until passed.

 • TUCaN is the central organisation system for studying and teaching at TU Darmstadt.
-With the help of TUCaN you can
+TUCaN can be found on the homepage at www.tucan.tu-darmstadt.de.
+The TU-ID is required to use TUCaN.

-- Registration for modules, courses and examinations,
+- register for modules, courses and examinations,

 - access to course materials,

-- students can check their grades and performance records,
+- check your grades and performance records,

-- creating the current timetable,
+- create the current timetable,

-• Do you have questions about online registration for courses or exam registration?
+Do you have questions about online registration for courses or exam registration?

 These FAQ offer a variety of detailed information about the use of TUCaN and the organisation of your studies.